- Home

 Report the injury

 Under NJ Rev Stat § 34:15-17, you generally need to report the injury within 14 days.
-Waiting too long can create unnecessary disputes.
+Waiting too long can make the claim harder to prove.

 Tell the doctor how the injury happened

 Be clear that the injury happened at work and describe what part of the job caused it.
-That helps create a medical record that connects the condition to your employment.
+That helps show how the condition is connected to your employment.

 Keep copies of paperwork

 Save accident reports, work restrictions, appointment notes, and any letters or emails related to the claim.
-These records can become important if benefits are delayed or questioned.
+These records can become important if the insurer questions the claim.

 Pay attention to treatment and wage decisions

-Watch for delays, denied care, missing payments, or pressure to return before you are ready.
-Problems often start showing up in how the claim is handled after the initial report.
+Watch for denied care, missing payments, or pressure to return before you are ready.
+These are often early signs that the claim may become disputed.

 Get legal help if the claim starts going sideways

-If treatment is denied, benefits are delayed, or the insurance company starts pushing back, getting legal guidance early can help you avoid bigger problems later.
+If the insurance company starts pushing back, legal guidance can help you respond before the problem grows.

 Available Workers’ Compensation Benefits in Collingswood, New Jersey

-New Jersey’s workers’ compensation system provides vital protections for injured employees.
-Whether you work in a small local business, a school, a healthcare setting, or a physically demanding job nearby, these benefits can be a critical source of stability after an injury.
+New Jersey’s workers’ compensation system provides important protections for injured employees.
+Whether you work in a small business, a school, a healthcare setting, or another physically demanding job, these benefits can help cover the financial and medical impact of an injury.
 To qualify, your injury must occur while performing job-related duties (NJ Rev Stat § 34:15-1).
 Benefits may include:

 Lost Wages